GHR Education Quick Apply Search Jobs Log In

 This sustained need creates consistent employment opportunities for licensed travel social workers.

-How to Become a Travel Social Worker
+How to Start a Career as a Travel Social Worker: Requirements & Steps

 The first step to becoming a travel social worker is obtaining your license.
 In most states, this begins with earning your Bachelor of Social Work (BSW).
 However, some states require a Master of Social Work (MSW) degree for licensure.